jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl replace -f replicaset-definition.yml

+### Edit a REPLICASET when you dont have the YAML definition file

+	kubectl edit replicaset new-replica-set

+* Modify the replicas, save the file and the delete running container so new containers pick up the changes

 ### SCALE a Replicaset

 In case you don't want to modify the YAML definition file of the ReplicaSet but you only want to scale the existing pods you should run this command: